-- Yahusha "broke bread" at the table of the Last Supper. - 2) There was a betrayer amidst the group.
+- Yahusha "broke bread" at the table of the Last Supper.

+- 2) There was a betrayer amidst the group.

+- Question: How is the betrayer identified?

 There is more information that is of utmost importance for this study.
 We will:

 - A. Gather ALL of the information;

 - B. Assemble the information in the correct order;

 - C. Form the conclusion.